 This standard extends the Topic framework defined in the [WS-Topics] specification.

-Section 9.7.1 describes an ONVIF Topic Namespace.
-Section 9.7.2 defines an interface to topic properties.
-This interface shall be implemented by an ONVIF compliant device.
-Section 9.7.3 incorporates the Message Description Language defined in section 9.5.4 into the TopicSet structure.
-All topics grown from the ONVIF Topic Namespace describes the type of a topic according to section 9.7.3.
-This section also defines the Topic Expression Dialects to be supported by a device.
+Section 9.6.1 describes the ONVIF Topic Namespace.
+Section 9.6.2 incorporates the Message Description Language defined in section 9.4.4 into the TopicSet structure, furthermore section 9.7 defines an interface that allows a client to get this information.
+A Topic Expression Dialects to be supported by a device is defined in section 9.6.3.